khimo/khimo.github.io/bli-guides/_help_drivers/shelly.md

 ---
 # Shelly

-This driver integrates with the Shelly 1 device for Dimmer control, and with the Shelly 2.5 device for Shade control.
+This driver integrates with the Shelly's local HTTP API.

-## Connecting to the system
-**Each system communicates with one device**, each device has an independent IP addres, user and password and should be added separately.
+**Each BeoLiving Intelligence system communicates with a Shelly device**.
 If you have many devices in your installation you should add as many systems to your BLI.

-You will first need an account, which you can create at [Shelly Cloud page](http://my.shelly.cloud).
-IMPORTANT: Do not show this authkey and/or server location to anyone, if someone else has it they will be able to control your devices!
-If you change your account password, the authkey will be changed too.

 Connection settings are:

- - **IP address**: The individual device's IP address.
+- **IP Address**: The individual device's IP address or local host domain name.
- - **User**: Shelly cloud user.
+- **User**: Shelly device local user *(optional)*.
- - **Password**: Shelly cloud personal password.
+- **Password**: Shelly device local password *(optional)*.
 - **Polling time**: The resource's state will be retrieved every _X_ seconds.

-## Available resources (RESOURCE TYPE)
+## Compatible devices and resource types

 The available resource are:

+- **SHDM-1  (DIMMER)**: A Shelly 1 dimmer.
- - **SHSW-25.roller (SHADE)**: A Shelly 2.5 device setup as a **roller** shade.
-If setup as a **motor** shade it wont work.
+- **SHSW-25.roller (SHADE)**: A Shelly 2.5 device setup as a **roller** for a shade.
+- **SHSW-25.relay (GPIO)**: A Shelly 2.5 device as **relay** and represended by a GPIO resource.
- - **SHDM-1 (DIMMER)**: A Shelly 1 device setup as a dimmer.
+- **SHSW-25.dimmer (DIMMER)**: A Shelly 2.5 device as **relay** and represended by a ON/OFF DIMMER reource.
+- **SHSW-1 (DIMMER)**: A shelly 1 device represented by an ON/OFF DIMMER resource.
+- **SHSW-1.relay (GPIO)**: A shelly 1 device represented by an GPIO resource.

 ## Resource Address

-**The resource address should not be manually configured**.
-Use the Import resources to automatically detect the relay.
+The resource address is the shelly output channel, usually "0".
+Use the Import resources to automatically detect the available control points in the device.

 ## Resource discovery

-Resource discovery is available and will detect the corresponding device (only one).
-If your relay is in "motor" mode, or other not-supported modes it will not be discovered.
+Resource discovery is available and will detect the corresponding resources that the device supports in the current configuration.

-## Resource Events

-All resources are capable of sending STATE_UPDATE events, with varying information.
-SHADE: STATE_UPDATE with either "open", "close", or "stop".
-DIMMER: STATE_UPDATE with LEVEL value.

-## Captured events

-Press the "Capture" button, excecuted events sent by the systems in your installation (that you can normally find in _Tools-->Monitor_) will appear so that you can select them and use them to trigger functions.

-## Resource Commands

-- SHADE commands:
-  - **SET**: To a specific LEVEL.
-  - **STOP**: If currently moving.
-  - **RAISE**
-  - **LOWER**
-- DIMMER commands:
-  - **SET**: Set the dimmer level between 0 and 100.

-## Resource States

- - DIMMER states:
-    - **LEVEL**: Level position of the DIMMER device.
- - SHADE states:
-    - **_state**: State of the shade.

 ## Changelog
 ### v0.1 | 20/08/2020
 - Initial version

 ### v0.2 | 22/09/2020
 - Bug fix: cannot fire commands after reloading configuration.
 Also removed unsupported SHADE's SET command

 ### v0.3 | 07/10/2020
 - Improves in-line setup help

+### V0.4 | 22/02/2021
+- Adds support for SHSW-1
+- Adds support for relay mode of SHSW-25
+- Better handles connecteivity state
+- Updates driver help

+### V0.5 | 24/02/2021
+- Minor corrections

 *Please, report any issue with this driver to: support+drivers@khimo.com*